kjellberg/monoz/README.md

 Error: The command bundle exec rubocop failed to run in one or more project directories
 ```

-This will execute the `bundle exec rspec` command in each project directory, ensuring that all the necessary dependencies are installed and loaded for each project.
+This will execute the `bundle exec rubocop` command in each project directory, ensuring that all the necessary dependencies are installed and loaded for each project.
 Similarly, you can run other bundler commands such as `bundle install`, `bundle update`, and so on, by appending the desired arguments to the `monoz bundle` command.

 ### Running commands in projects